difference between fha and conventional loan difference between fha and conventional loan

 How do FHA and conventional loans differ in terms of loan limits?

-FHA loan limits are location-based and adjust annually.
+FHA loan limits are location-based and are adjusted annually.
 As of 2023, standard limits are $472,030, while high-cost areas can reach up to $1,089,300.
 Conversely, conventional loan limits, determined by Freddie Mac and Fannie Mae, start at $726,200, with variations in more expensive regions.
 FHA loans are more lenient in credit and debt-to-income criteria, while conventional loans prioritize stronger credit and stable income for eligibility.

 What are the interest rate trends for FHA vs. conventional loans?